Spartachus/American-States-Quiz-Game/README.md

 I'm happy with how it came out.

-I used Angela Yu's way
+Based on Angela Yu's Course